veertuinc/gitlab-runner/PROCESS.md

 ```
 We can only accept a merge request if all the tests are green.
 I've just
 restarted the build.
-When the tests are still not passing after this restart and
+If the tests are still not green after this restart and
 you're sure that is does not have anything to do with your code changes, please
 rebase with master to see if that solves the issue.
 ```